Poodle Paws Assistance Dogs

 I, as the Owner and President of Poodle Paws Assistance Dogs, lend my own personal experience to why I have chosen to take up the path of training service dogs.
 My dog, Duncan, was my inspiration for developing this type of service.
 He helped me to understand just how valuable a canine companion could truly be after dealing with my own personal experiences.
 Duncan was able to provide me with the confidence that I needed to get myself out with his assistance.
 It led to a greater understanding of how valuable having a service dog at your side can be.
 It also made me realize how many others could benefit from having this type of companion as well.

-The great test of the strength of canine partnership came when I was devastated by the unexpected loss of my husband.
+The great test of the strength of canine partnership came when I was devastated by the unexpected loss of my first husband.
 In these instances, there is no time for preparing or goodbyes, it is overwhelming for someone to go through this process alone.
 It also contributed to my first experiences in dealing with grief and anxiety at this magnitude.
 At that time, I was not even aware of the significant impact my second dog, Kouga, was making in my life.

 Kouga was out with me at a store solely as a Demonstration Assistance Dog, I had a high anxiety attack, blacked out and Kouga led me to a quiet place where he helped me sit down and get myself safe and relaxed.
 I confronted, for the first time, that I now faced my own personal reality.
 I needed the assistance of the dog I was training to take over for Duncan as the Demo Dog.
 Kouga alerts me by leaning on me and getting in front of me to let me know that my anxiety is reaching high levels.
 At that point, I am able to get myself out of any possible compromising situations that could lead to my being injured or mentally losing focus on the task at hand.